 - Work closely with the team and with outside collaborators to maintain project progress

 - Participate in lab meetings, journal clubs, and team meetings

 Prior research and/or laboratory experience is strongly preferred.
 For placement in South Africa, an individual will need to be highly motivated with an ability to work independently.
 We will provide training in the applicable laboratory techniques, but it will be necessary to complete this initial training at the Ragon Institute prior to the program start date in South Africa.
 Work in South Africa will be overseen by both the PI based in Cambridge, MA as well as senior scientists in South Africa.

 The intern will work alongside a dynamic group of 15 other lab members within an institute of 170 personnel.
 We are located in the neighborhood of Kendall Square in Cambridge, and we work with collaborators across the Boston area.
-The intern will meet regularly with the PI and work closely with grad student/postdocs in the lab, and particularly within a smaller FGT immunology subgroup.
+The intern will meet regularly with the PI and work closely with grad student/postdocs in the lab, and particularly within a smaller FGT immunology subgroup